JavaWiz1/ha-server-info/README.md

   views:
   - title: LAN Hosts
   ```
-- Copy the contents of the [decluttering_template.yaml](https://raw.githubusercontent.com/JavaWiz1/ha-server-info/refs/heads/develop/decluttering_templates.yaml) file to the top of the file (before the content above).
+- Copy the contents of [decluttering_template.yaml](https://raw.githubusercontent.com/JavaWiz1/ha-server-info/refs/heads/develop/decluttering_templates.yaml) to the top of the file in the editor (before the content above).
 Beware of the indentation.

 Your view should reflect below (... are collapsed sections)
 ```